AgentWebFoot/AgentWebFoot/README.md

 ### Predictive Policing- Capstone Project
 Lakeland, FL
 October 2024 – April 2025
-- Led a collaboration with the Polk County Sheriff’s Office as Project Manager to design a custom marker map application that visualized crime data and applied artificial intelligence and statistical analysis to identify connections between incidents and predict future crimes.
+- Led a collaboration with the Polk County Sheriff’s Office as Project Manager to develop a custom marker map application that visualized crime data and applied artificial intelligence and statistical analysis to identify connections between incidents and predict future crimes in an agile environment.

 ### LiDAR Object Recognition- Applied Deep Learning
 February 2024 – April 2024
-- Designed and implemented a deep learning model in Python that used LiDAR data from Kaggle to generate bounding boxes and predict object type and location for self-driving vehicle applications.
+- Developed an artificial intelligence deep learning model in Python that used LiDAR data from Kaggle to categorize and locate objects for use in self-driving vehicle applications.

 [![Readme Card](https://github-readme-stats-indol-ten-92.vercel.app/api/pin/?username=AgentWebFoot&repo=CAP4613-Final-Project---3D-object-detection&theme=dark)](https://github.com/AgentWebFoot/CAP4613-Final-Project---3D-object-detection)